 Fueling Growth of TPO with Data & Analytics

 Get the transparency to develop the guidelines and inform the plan: It is highly imperative to have a thorough assessment of existing promotions and transparent data about their organizational processes.
 CPG industries must create an analysis framework with relevant KPIs to generate standardized evaluations for every promotion.

-The budget should be spent in a way that best supports the category’s growth and profitability goals aligned to business strategy.
+The budget should be spent in a way that best supports the category’s growth and profitability goals aligned with the business strategy.
 Various objectives (e.g., volume, profit, or ROI) can be used to help each promotion’s efforts for each promo in line with the strategic goal.